Ken FrenchDirector, Consultant & Director of Investment Policy

 Professor French is a consultant to Dimensional Fund Advisors, a member of the firm's board of directors, and co-chair of Dimensional's Investment Policy Committee.
 He is also a regular speaker at Dimensional conferences and seminars.

-French is a research associate at the National Bureau of Economic Research, an advisory editor of the Journal of Financial Economics, a former associate editor of the Journal of Finance and the Review of Financial Studies, and a former president of the American Finance Association.
-French is also a Fellow of the American Finance Association and the American Academy of Arts and Sciences, and a member of the Smile Train's board of governors and the International Rescue Committee's board of directors.
+Professor French is a Fellow of the American Academy of Arts and Sciences, the American Finance Association, and the Financial Management Association.
+He is also a research associate at the National Bureau of Economic Research; an advisory editor of the Journal of Financial Economics, the Journal of Banking and Finance, and the Financial Review; a former associate editor of the Journal of Finance and the Review of Financial Studies; and a former president of the American Finance Association.
+Professor French is a member of the International Rescue Committee's Board of Overseers and chairman of the Valpo Surf Project's Board of Directors.